wancupie-netizen/AlphaRadar/docs/architecture/AlphaRadar_Architecture.md

 Owns scheduled execution.

-It may invoke Production Runner but must not contain scanner or decision logic.
+The Scheduler may invoke the Production Runner but must not contain scanner, interpretation, or decision logic.

 ---